From Zipf's Law to Neural Scaling through Heaps' Law and Hilberg's Hypothesis: Remarks on counting bits and types

-The organization of this paper is as follows.
-Section~\ref{secPreliminaries} introduces notation and preliminaries.
-In particular, Section~\ref{secInequalities} treats fundamental inequalities for Shannon entropy and expected cardinality.
-Section~\ref{secArbitrary} discusses the rates of entropy and expected cardinality for arbitrary (non-stationary) processes.
-Section~\ref{secStationary} handles the block entropy and the expected block cardinality for stationary processes.
+This appendix is a gentle mathematical introduction that precedes the proper proofs of Theorems \ref{theoSandwichZipf}--\ref{theoHilbergNeural}.
+It is split into four parts.
+Part~\ref{secInequalities} treats general analogies for Shannon entropy and expected cardinality.
+Part~\ref{secArbitrary} discusses the rates of entropy and expected cardinality for arbitrary (non-stationary) processes.
+Part~\ref{secStationary} handles the block entropy and the expected block cardinality for stationary processes.
 It also introduces spectrum elements and bounds the rate of hapaxes.
-Section~\ref{secIID} analyzes the spectrum elements for IID processes.
-Section~\ref{secImplications} develops the main chain of implications.
-In particular, Section~\ref{secHeaps} presents the derivation of Heaps' law from Zipf's law.
-Section~\ref{secHilberg} develops the implication from Heaps' law to Hilberg's hypothesis.
-Section~\ref{secNeural} establishes the derivation of neural scaling from Hilberg's hypothesis.
-Section~\ref{secConclusion} concludes the article.
+Part~\ref{secIID} analyzes the spectrum elements for IID processes.